 Commitment to education: For more than 60 years, we have trained residents in the art and science of cosmetic and reconstructive surgery.
 Because we regularly train others, we must stay on top of the latest techniques and technology.
 Graduates from our programs have gone on to hold top academic positions at prestigious academic medical centers around the country.

 Our plastic surgeons perform many different types of procedures.
 We divide our services into six subspecialties:

 Breast reconstruction: If you need a mastectomy and want a breast reconstruction, our cosmetic surgeons are part of your treatment team.
 We incorporate immediate reconstruction into your treatment plan, which often allows for optimal cosmetic outcomes.
-Our surgeons perform more microsurgical breast reconstructions than any other facility in the Western United States, making us a premier location for these procedures.
+Our plastic surgeons perform more microsurgical breast reconstructions than any other facility in the Western United States, making us a premier location for these procedures.

 Cosmetic surgery: We provide personalized treatment plans for all types of cosmetic procedures, such as a tummy tuck, breast augmentation or facelift.
 Our plastic surgeons are all board-certified, meaning we have the training and technical skills to perform aesthetic procedures with excellent judgment.

 Craniofacial surgery: The Craniofacial Clinic uses a team approach that brings together plastic surgeons, oral surgeons, head and neck surgeons and orthodontists.
 These experts work together to create a comprehensive, personalized treatment plan for each child.
 Board-certified plastic surgeons have extra training in craniofacial surgery to treat pediatric conditions such as cleft lip or palate.